cashier

 So, what are we going to do about it?
 We know that the first step is introducing ALICE to the community.
 By placing this report at the center of tables in Southwest Louisiana - coffee tables, dinner tables and even policy tables - we hope to spark the dialogue and encourage the conversation needed to help begin the process of moving families and individuals above the ALICE Threshold.

-While there are United Way of Southwest Louisiana programs that currently serve the ALICE population, like VITA, SingleCare Prescription Discount Card, and WriteStart Project, we hope to use the United Way ALICE Report as a guide for future programming and community partnerships.
+While there are United Way Southwest Louisiana programs that currently serve the ALICE population, like VITA, SingleCare Prescription Discount Card, and WriteStart Project, we hope to use the United Way ALICE Report as a guide for future programming and community partnerships.

-"We know we've unleashed the challenges of ALICE with this report and if we can work with our partners and communities we are hopeful that we can help to move these households above the ALICE Threshold - to take care of those families and help move them forward," said Denise Durel, United Way of Southwest Louisiana President and CEO.
+"We know we've unleashed the challenges of ALICE with this report and if we can work with our partners and communities we are hopeful that we can help to move these households above the ALICE Threshold - to take care of those families and help move them forward," said Denise Durel, United Way Southwest Louisiana President and CEO.
 "Families should be in a position to handle whatever they face."

 ASSET LIMITED, INCOME CONSTRAINED, EMPLOYED